 There are three things you can do that particularly help keep the productivity dip shorter and less severe:

 Users should know what is expected of them before system launch and that adoption metrics will be captured and reviewed by management.
 Establish reports on appropriate and meaningful metrics that show which individuals are embracing the new system and which may be struggling to adapt.
 Continue looking at reports and inform end users that reports are being reviewed.
 Direct supervisors should include discussion of these metrics in one-on-one and/or team meetings as appropriate.
+(We outline how supervisors can communicate this in detail.
+Download Project Communication Plan for Technology Change to learn more.)
 People who are resisting or self-conscious about learning new tools will rarely self-identify for help; most will try to work around the problem.
 For this reason, it is important for managers to be looking out for them and finding out what types of support they need if they are struggling.

 To help offset the time spent learning new things, many organizations hire temporary staff.
 For a variety of legitimate reasons, integrations are often developed after the initial launch of a CRM system.
 Temporary help with data entry can ensure that other staff members have room to focus on learning and refining new business processes.